Dom Joly: Trigger Happy TV

 The original series ran for two series on Channel 4 from 2000 to 2003.

 In 2003, a new series of Trigger Happy TV was made for an American audience with an altered format that featured a band of different comedians who performed skits without Joly although he cameoed.
 Joly was not happy with the US version.

 Following the success of Trigger Happy TV on Channel 4, Joly was secured by the BBC for a rumoured £5 million.

 This is Dom Joly

 This is Dom Joly was a spoof chat show presented by Dom Joly, originally shown on BBC Three in 2003.

 World Shut Your Mouth

 World Shut Your Mouth was a hidden camera television series starring Joly.
 It ran on Friday nights in 2005 on BBC One.

 Dom Joly's Happy Hour

 In this series which aired in 2006, Joly and his partner Peter Wilkins travelled the world and tried the unique alcoholic beverages of each country.
-It ran on BBC One.
+It ran on Sky One.